mdrichardson/notes/CS Basics/Data Structures/Graphs.md

 * Weights of edges can be stored in nodes of linked lists
 * Pros: Less space O(V + E)
 * Cons: Queries are O(V)

+## Incidence Matrix

+* Nodes and edges are both labeled
+* Works like adjacency matrix, but edges are columns and nodes are rows
+* With a directed graph, you can use -1 to represent edge is leaving node